rafaelmagalhaes/nuxt3-auth/tutorial.md

 Creating our default layout

 > Nuxt provides a customizable layouts framework you can use throughout your application, ideal for extracting common UI or code patterns into reusable layout components.
-> Layouts are placed in the `layouts/` directory and will be automatically loaded via asynchronous import when used.
+Layouts are placed in the `layouts/` directory and will be automatically loaded via asynchronous import when used.

-Our layout is going to consist of a navbar with Home, About, Login links, and footer at the bottom with our content in middle the `<slot/>` will automatically be replaced with our code in the pages
+Our layout is going to consist of a navbar with Home, About, and Login links, and a footer at the bottom with our content in the middle the `<slot/>` will automatically be replaced with our code in the pages

 `layouts/default.vue`
 ```html